Shiva-Karthik/Syngenta-Assignment/README.md

 - Shoot the circle by entering 1 to 5 in input box.
   <img src="/images/pos1.png"/>

-- The entered nth cirle will enter into the empty div.
+- The entered nth circle will enter into the empty div.
   <img src="/images/pos2.png"/>

 - After the circle is entered the circles position get reorganised.